alpinejs/alpine/packages/docs/src/en/advanced/reactivity.md

 })
 ```

-When this code is firt run, "1" will be logged to the console.
+When this code is first run, "1" will be logged to the console.
 Any time `data.count` changes, it's value will be logged to the console again.

 This is the mechanism that unlocks all of the reactivity at the core of Alpine.